Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 Tips And Tricks For Driving

 Elderly drivers are more likely to be involved in a collision than those under 60.
 There is no proof that driving in one’s senior years is detrimental.
 However, you must ensure that the appropriate measures are taken to ensure the safety of your country’s highways.
 Preventative vision and hearing tests once a year might be beneficial.
-Ensure you have enough time to sleep before you go, and keep the radio or phone off while driving.
+Ensure you have enough time to sleep before you go and keep the radio or phone off while driving.

 Selecting A Car For Your Age And Mobility Considerations

 Don’t settle for an automobile that doesn’t meet your needs.
 If you can, locate mirrors with a larger surface area.
 Drivers who are physically competent to maintain a presence on the road must do so.
 Don’t become rusty, particularly if you often travel the same routes.
 Most people consider night driving and slowing down on crowded roadways unsafe.
 At any age, you may give up driving.
-Whether or whether you give up your driver’s licence is a decision you make.
+Whether or not you give up your driver’s licence is a decision you make.

 Talk To A Doctor